vovapolu/ensime.github.io/editors/emacs/scala-mode.md

 (prettify-symbols-mode)
 ```

-Also feel free to customice the prettify rules by adding or removing from the `scala-prettify-symbols-alist` alist.
+Also feel free to customise the prettify rules by adding or removing from the `scala-prettify-symbols-alist` alist.

 Libre fonts that seems to work well with this feature are: